juanjcsr/terraploy/README.md

 * Terraform
 * A minikube kubernetes cluster with the metrics server enabled
-* A configured AWS account with ECR and IAM permissions
+* A locally configured AWS CLI with ECR and IAM permissions

 ## 1.2 Requirements to run the pipeline